 - May approve contract modifications and additional project expenses not exceeding $100,000 that are within the project budget, unless design approval is required by the Commission.

 - May approve the start-up of new art enrichment projects including determination of overall project parameters.

-- May approve short-listed candidates recommended by Selection Panels.
+- May approve short-listed candidates recommended by Review Panels.

 - May authorize entering into design contracts not to exceed $100,000.